 The incubation period is from 2 to 6 weeks, with the use of a large number of products from infected grain (more than 500 g), symptoms appear after a few days.
 The first signs of poisoning are nausea, vomiting, liquid watery stools, weakness, decreased performance and fatigue.
 The described manifestations last about 3 days, followed by a period of leukopenia.
 Clinically, this condition reveals itself as an increase in weakness, malaise, drowsiness (this stage usually lasts 2-3, less often 6-8 weeks).

 In the future, with the aggravation of the toxic effect, the anginous-hemorrhagic stage occurs.
 Patients complain of high rises in body temperature (more than 39 ° C), terrific chills, note the appearance of spot hemorrhages (petechiae) on the body, less often – ecchymoses; gingival and nasal bleeding.
 At the same time, severe pain occurs when swallowing, unpleasant putrid breath, dirty-gray plaque on the tonsils, in the oral cavity, larynx and pharynx.
-With the progression of the disease, phlegmons and abscesses of the skin, fiber and internal organs are formed.
+With the progression of the disease, phlegmons and skin abscess, fiber and internal organs are formed.

 If alaikia of alimentary toxic genesis is suspected, it is mandatory to consult an infectious disease specialist, an otorhinolaryngologist, a pulmonologist; after the appearance of skin ulcers and internal organs, a surgeon.
 In order to identify the pathogen, assess the nature and severity of changes, laboratory and instrumental examinations are performed:

-- Clinical and biochemical blood tests.
+- Blood test.
 In the general blood test, pronounced leukopenia, thrombocytopenia, anemia, acceleration of ESR are observed.
 Biochemical indicators reflect an increase in the activity of AST, ALT, creatinine, urea.

 - Endoscopy of ENT organs.
 When examining the pharynx – pharyngoscopy – signs of catarrhal, necrotic or gangrenous angina are detected.
 Typical raids are dirty gray or brown, passing from the tonsils to the mucous membrane of the larynx, pharynx, oral cavity; bleeding of the mucous membrane of the nose and throat, the formation of necrosis.